moaddib666/loggine/README.md

 # Log

+## FIXME:

+- Right now client is find only trough only first match data-page despite the facto that range is bigger and include more data-pages
+-

 ## TODO:

 - Introduce Context and gracefully shutdown application with dump of all data to disk.
 - Todo Migrate to Logrus
 - Todo implement .chunk merge
   - Once a timeframe we need to merge all chunks of a day into a single file
 - Todo chunk size limit
   - Once a chunk reaches a certain size we need to create a new chunk apliying to merge as well

 ## Essential: